 4

-So how do we do that? the easiest way to do it is basically to use ISNULL() function.
+So how do we accomplish that?
+The easiest way to do it is to use the ISNULL() function.

 SELECT Emp.EmployeeName as Employee, ISNULL(Mng.EmployeeName,' Super Boss') as Manager